tjingboem/CS7_Manual/doc/docs/invoke-the-csound-command.md

 This command will execute the file "bla.csd" in the parent directory and render the output to the 32-bit floating-point sound file "bla.wav":

 `csound -o bla.wav -f ../bla.csd`

+All options are listed in [Options Alphabetically](https://csound.com/manual/CommandFlags.html) or [Options by Category](https://csound.com/manual/CommandFlagsCategory.html).